|Fandrich and Sons is on Facebook now!||August 13th, 2013|

 |10 Year Grand Action Inertia Project Completed||April 11th, 2012|

 Over the past 10 years, Darrell and fellow Registered Piano Technician/mechanical engineer/pianist John Rhodes of Vancouver,WA have been deeply involved in a research project to reverse engineer the elusive essential elements of the responsive touch common to only a few high-end pianos (mostly German)for well over a century.
 They refer to this quality of touch as a touch to die for (TTDF).
-They will present the results of their recently completed research in a class at the July 2012 National Piano Technician Guild Convention in Bellevue, WA, and also in a series of 5 articles which will be published in the Piano Technician Journal.
+They will present the results of their recently completed research in a class at the July 2012 National Piano Technician Guild Convention in Bellevue, WA, and also in a series of 4 articles which will be published in the Piano Technician Journal.
+(Editor's note 1/1/2014: these were published in the July, August, September and October 2013 issues of the Piano Technician Journal)

 The first result of this project was the Fandrich-Rhodes Weightbench System, which consists of three parts, 1) a set of "mushroom" style test weights that enable a quantum improvement in the speed and efficiency of measuring touch weight, 2) software that graphs downweight, upweight and friction for each key, and produces an immediate diagnostic of key weight corrections, and 3) a precision scale and balance for determining exact key weight locations.